 In advanced cases, a person may develop jaundice which causes yellowing of the skin and eyes because a substance called bilirubin builds up in the blood.
 This happens when the disease spreads to the liver, where bilirubin is processed.

 These are not definitive signs of stomach cancer on their own, and it's essential to look at the patient's overall symptoms and medical history to make a diagnosis.

 Stomach cancer is usually detected when a person visits the physician because of signs or symptoms.
 Several different tests can help detect cancer, including:

-it cannot diagnose stomach cancer but can detect specific markers that may indicate the presence of cancer.
+It cannot diagnose stomach cancer but can detect specific markers that may indicate the presence of any abnormalities.
 For example, a blood test called a carcinoembryonic antigen (CEA) test measures the levels of CEA, a protein that may be produced by some cancer cells, in the blood.
 Elevated levels of CEA indicate the presence of cancer.
 Another blood test, CA 19-9, measures a tumor marker that some stomach cancers may produce.

 However, it's important to note that elevated levels of these markers do not necessarily mean that someone has cancer, and further testing is typically needed to confirm a diagnosis.
-Blood tests are often combined with other diagnostic tests to help identify stomach cancer and determine the best treatment options.
+Blood tests are often combined with other diagnostic tests to help identify the disease and determine the best treatment options.

 An endoscopy is a procedure that involves passing a flexible tube with a camera down the throat and into the stomach to examine it.
 It helps the physician to look for any abnormal growth or areas that may be cancerous.
 If an abnormality is found, the physician takes a biopsy, which involves removing a small piece of tissue for examination.